The History of Caldwell House Bed and Breakfast

 On the cooler evenings, ask us to light a fire for you to help get the chill out!

-”If the walls could talk”….The living/game room with its elegantly curved back wall, marble-trimmed coal-burning fireplace, game table, a Victorian melodeon and huge comfortable sofa gives you plenty of space to “spread out.”
+”If the walls could talk”….The Front Room with its elegantly curved back wall, marble-trimmed coal-burning fireplace, game table, a Victorian melodeon and huge comfortable sofa gives you plenty of space to “spread out.”
 On quiet days, take advantage of the high-speed Wi-Fi and use the room as your “away office.”

 We have stocked the rooms with all sorts of games ranging from cards, to checkers and chess, backgammon, Risk, Scrabble and many more.
 Enjoy genuine hospitality and thoughtfully appointed lodging accommodations while visiting the awesome lower Hudson Valley.